Antioxidants and their protective role against free radicals

 Anti-ageing effects

-To obtain the health benefits of antioxidants, it is essential to eat a healthy diet that includes a variety of fruits, vegetables, nuts, seeds, whole grains, and other antioxidant-rich foods.
+To gain the health benefits of antioxidants, you must eat a healthy diet.
+This includes a variety of fruits, vegetables, nuts, seeds, whole grains, and other foods rich in antioxidants.

 Food Sources of Antioxidants